djeada/Stanford-Machine-Learning/slides/week_06.md

 ![cancer_classification](https://user-images.githubusercontent.com/37275728/201496614-36ec47d4-437e-4d25-82bf-27289489a5a7.png)

 We see that it wasn’t the best idea.
 Of course, we could attempt another approach to find a straight line that would better separate the points, but a straight line isn’t our sole choice.
-There are more appropriate functions for that job.
+There are more appropriate models for that job.

 ## Hypothesis representation
 * We want our classifier to output values between 0 and 1.